 Students make their own travel arrangements to arrive in Paris by a designated date.
 Specific information will be provided in post-acceptance materials from CIEE .

 Overall GPA 3.0; 5 semesters of college-level French or equivalent (more is strongly advised); prior coursework in some of the following fields: philosophy, semiotics, film studies, visual studies, gender studies, cultural studies, French literature, Comparative literature; demonstrated interest in critical theory.

-The Program Fee is charged on the U Bill and covers tuition, housing, group excursions, orientation and other support services, an iNext travel card that provides insurance and other travel benefits, and the UI administrative fee.
+The Program Fee is charged on the U Bill and covers tuition, housing, breakfasts and one dinner per week, group excursions, orientation and other support services, an iNext travel card that provides insurance and other travel benefits, and the UI administrative fee.

-The semester program fee for Fall 2011 was $17,408 for students that are Iowa residents and $18,788 for non-residents.
-Additional costs include round-trip airfare, meals, books and supplies, and personal expenses.
+The semester fee for Fall 2013 was $18,884 for students that are Iowa residents and $20,480 for non-residents.
+Additional costs include round-trip airfare, visa-related costs, most meals, books and supplies, and personal expenses.

-Application deadlines are October 1 for the spring semester and March 1 for the fall and academic year programs.
+Application deadlines are October20 for the spring semester and March 20 for the fall and academic year programs.